Racial Integrity Act of 1924: Carrie Buck and the Supreme Court

 Racial minorities were not the only people affected by these laws.
 About 4,000 poor white Virginians were involuntarily sterilized by government order.
-When Laughlin testified before the Virginia assembly in support of the Sterilization Act in 1924, he argued that the "shiftless, ignorant, and worthless class of anti-social whites of the South," created social problems for "normal" people.
-He said, "The multiplication of these 'defective delinquents' could only be controlled by restricting their procreation."
+When Laughlin testified before the Virginia assembly in support of the Sterilization Act in 1924, he argued that the "shiftless, ignorant, and worthless class of anti-social whites of the South", created social problems for "normal" people.
+He said, "The multiplication of these 'defective delinquents' could only be controlled by restricting their procreation".

 Carrie Buck was the most widely known white victim of Virginia's eugenics laws.
 She was born in Charlottesville to Emma Buck.
 After her birth, Carrie was placed with foster parents, John and Alice Dobbs.
 She attended public school until the sixth grade.
 After that, she continued to live with the Dobbses, and did domestic work in the home.

 Carrie became pregnant when she was 17, as a result of being raped by the nephew of her foster parents.
-To hide the act, on January 23, 1924, Carrie's foster parents committed the girl to the Virginia State Colony for Epileptics and Feebleminded on the grounds of feeblemindedness, incorrigible behavior and promiscuity.
+To hide the act, on January 23, 1924, Carrie's foster parents committed the girl to the Virginia State Colony for Epileptics and Feebleminded on the grounds of feeblemindedness, incorrigible behavior, and promiscuity.
 They did not tell the court the true cause of her pregnancy.
 On March 28, 1924, Buck gave birth to a daughter, whom she named Vivian.
 Since Carrie had been declared mentally incompetent to raise her child, her former foster parents adopted the baby.

-On September 10, 1924, Dr. Albert Sidney Priddy, superintendent of the Virginia State Colony for Epileptics and Feebleminded and a eugenicist, filed a petition with his board of directors to sterilize Carrie Buck, an 18-year-old patient.
+On September 10, 1924, Albert Sidney Priddy, superintendent of the Virginia State Colony for Epileptics and Feebleminded and a eugenicist, filed a petition with his board of directors to sterilize Carrie Buck, an 18-year-old patient.
 He claimed she had a mental age of 9.
 Priddy said that Buck represented a genetic threat to society.
-While the litigation was making its way through the court system, Priddy died and his successor, Dr. James Hendren Bell, came on the case.
+While the litigation was making its way through the court system, Priddy died and his successor, James Hendren Bell, came on the case.

 When the directors issued an order for the sterilization of Buck, her guardian appealed the case to the Circuit Court of Amherst County.
 It sustained the decision of the board.
 The case then moved to the Supreme Court of Appeals of Virginia, where it was upheld.
-It was appealed to the U.S. Supreme Court in Buck v.
+It was appealed to the US Supreme Court in Buck v.
 Bell, which upheld the order.